Iuliu Maniu: Under successive dictatorships

 The country moved towards an authoritarian regime formed around Carol and prompted by the rapid growth of the fascist Iron Guard.
 In 1937, Maniu agreed to sign an electoral pact with the Iron Guard's Corneliu Zelea Codreanu, in the hope that this would block the monarch's maneuvers.
 The king instead sought an agreement with other members of the political class, including the National Liberal Ion Duca and the former PNȚ politician Armand Călinescu, while clamping down on the Iron Guard – leading to a wave of similar actions of reprisal.

 With the loss of Northern Transylvania, Bessarabia, Northern Bukovina, and Southern Dobruja in 1940, Carol II conceded power and exiled himself, leading to the creation of the National Legionary State around the Iron Guard and General Ion Antonescu, a regime which aligned Romania with Nazi Germany and the Axis.
 The PNȚ survived in semi-clandestinity and, after Antonescu purged the legionnaires, achieved some unofficial status when Maniu began holding talks with the general over several issues, notably calling for an end to the persecution of the Jews and to their deportation to Transnistria.
+In a July 18, 1941 memorandum to Romania's military dictator Ion Antonescu, the National Peasants' Party leader Iuliu Maniu protested in two paragraphs against the massacres of Bessarabian and northern Bukovinian Jews as well as the Iași pogrom.
+Iuliu Maniu condemned the deportations of Jews to Transnistria and he intervened to Ion Antonescu so that the latter would stop the deportations.
 He remained an opponent of Antonescu, a view which he balanced with his adversity towards the Soviet Union, and joined the plotters of the pro-Allied royal coup d'état of 23 August 1944, while also expressing his resentment towards the involvement of the Romanian Communist Party (PCR) in the planning process as well as the execution of the coup.